Building Module 6 · CLI Tools Setup

 On shared machines (university servers, lab workstations)

 If other users can access the same machine, be careful with API keys in your shell config.
-Your ~/.bashrc is only readable by you (by default), but check with ls -la ~/.bashrc — the permissions should be -rw------- (only you can read/write).
-If not, run chmod 600 ~/.bashrc.
+Your ~/.bashrc is often world-readable by default on multi-user systems (permissions 644).
+Check with ls -la ~/.bashrc — the permissions should be -rw------- (only you can read/write).
+If not, run chmod 600 ~/.bashrc (or ~/.zshrc).
 Consider asking your instructor about shared training keys instead.

 Authentication over SSH (the browser problem)